BMorganx/Easy-Tweets/README.md

 # Easy-Tweets
-Generate quotes for your twitter contant
+Generate quotes for your twitter content